stastnypremysl/lsql-csv/README.md

     mythtv:audio,cdrom,tty,video,mythtv
     news:news,news

-First part of command is the same as in previous example.
-The second part inner joins the output of the first part with `/etc/passwd` on username and `/etc/group` on default GID number and prints the output of first part with added default group name.
+The first part of the command is the same as in the previous example.
+The second part inner joins the output of the first part with `/etc/passwd` on username and `/etc/group` on default GID number and prints the output of the first part with added default group name.

 ## Usage
-Now, if you understood the examples, is the time to move forward to more abstract description of the language and tool usage.
+Now, if you understand the examples, it is time to move forward to a more abstract description of the language and tool usage.

 ### Options